by Dr. Bill Rawls

 If you’re taking the oil in liquid form, one dropperful of a low concentration product (100 mg CBD per fluid ounce) will provide about 3 mg of CBD per dropperful — not enough to notice any significant effects.
 A dropperful of the medium grade product (500 mg of CBD per fluid ounce) will deliver about 15 mg of CBD — a good starting dose.
 And a dropperful of a high concentration product (1500 mg CBD per fluid ounce) will provide about 50 mg of CBD per dropperful.

 CBD oil is also available as soft gel capsules.
 With these, the mg quantity of CBD should be designated per capsule.
 Because some of the chemical compounds in capsules are lost during digestion, you may find you need to take a little more to experience the benefits.

 As with any medicinal herb, start at a low dose and gradually build up to a higher dose as you get used to the effects of the substance.
 Most people notice benefits almost immediately, but some experts suggest that full benefit does not occur until after a couple of weeks of consecutive use.
-That being said, some people do report tolerance, requiring increased doses of CBD oil to gain the same benefit.
-The discrepancy is likely due to variation of effect in different people.

 What’s the difference between CBD isolate and full-spectrum CBD oil?